Gale Force Gin is Triple Eight Distillery’s flagship gin. distilled on a copper pot still.

 When sipped straight it fills your mouth with warmth immediately, but its not sharp.
-Though the scent and the warmth are clear juniper, the taste is refreshingly citrus.
+Though the scent and the warmth are clear juniper, the taste is refreshingly citrus and acutely black pepper.
 A little bit of lemon and orange expand to fill the mouth and round out the feel of the gin.
 Though juniper fades into the background here, it is a well balanced gin.
 The earthy base isn’t very strong, but the classic London Dry feel is present, so I suspect a combination of Coriander and Angelica.

-Gale Force is a pleasure to mix, although not juniper forward, it holds itself and doesn’t get diluted easily.
-The high proof and the juniper/citrus notes stand up well in a cocktail.
-One of my favorite parts of overproof gins is that the gin stands out more strongly in a gin and tonic.
-Though sometimes you can drown a gin in a ratio such as 3:1, Gale Force Holds its own.
-(5:2 being the golden ratio of a G&T I think).
-I experimented with Gale Force in a couple of less common gin cocktails such as the Twentieth Century and thought that worked well even with unconventional flavors such as chocolate from the Creme De Cocoa in that cocktail.
+I experimented with Gale Force Gin in a couple of less common gin cocktails such as the Twentieth Century and thought that worked well even with unconventional flavors such as chocolate from the creme de cacao in that cocktail.
 But here’s one drink where I think that Gale Force might have shown best: The Negroni.
-And you know how I feel about Negronis**.

 Overall this is a gin that I enjoyed quite a bit.
 Its a gin that mixes like a pro and holds up in every standard gin cocktail.
 The only negative that I can see that someone who really likes classic style gin may mention is that Gale Force isn’t juniper forward enough for them.